UniversalDependencies/docs/_it-dep/compound.md

 shortdef: 'compound'
 ---

-`compound` in Italian is used for noun compounds and numbers (e.g. ranges of dates, numbers expressed alphabetically).
+`compound` in Italian is used for noun compounds and numbers (e.g. numbers expressed alphabetically).

 Examples: